FuelRats/fuelrats.com/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
+2. If on a linux distro, make sure `libsystemd-dev` package is installed
-2. `$ yarn install` to install dependencies
+3. `$ yarn install` to install dependencies
-3. `$ yarn run dev` to start up the dev server
+4. `$ yarn run dev` to start up the dev server
-4. Create a branch for your PR
+5. Create a branch for your PR

 ### Some things you'll need